Updated: Aug 10, 2022

 Life gets busy.
 When responsibilities weigh heavy, taking an hour for yoga is a tough row to hoe.
-Or sometimes you have a consistent and long practice until your travel plans come in the way, you have to double down on a project at work or take care of a sick child, parent, what have you.
-These disruptions to our daily rhythm, both on and off the mat, are inevitable and usually the trigger that brings our yoga practice to a screeching halt.
+Or sometimes you have a consistent, hour long yoga practice until life comes in the way: travel plans, sick child, massive work project ,etc. These disruptions are inevitable and usually bring our practice to a screeching halt.

 The world needs is embodiment.
 Our consciousness is contained within the instrument of the body.
 Without training ourselves to develop a closer relationship with our bodies, we cannot fully support our well-being.

 However, embodiment doesn't come from theoretical understanding.
 It comes from consistently doing practices that helps us be more in our bodies, like yoga.

 The currency of actions isn’t intensity, it’s consistency.